openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 **Lab Hints**

-Refer to CBL0011 line 120 for the proper formatting of the function-name causing   the compile error.
+Refer to CBL0011 line 120 for the proper formatting of the function-name causing   the compilation error.

 \newpage
 # ABEND handling